The Bankrate promise

 |60,000 points after spending $4,000 in the first three months

 |No introductory APR

 Capital One Venture X vs. Chase Sapphire Reserve highlights

 Although there’s overlap between the cards’ features, there are also notable differences.
 You might prefer one or the other based on how they perform in the following categories.

 Welcome bonus winner: Capital One Venture X

 As a welcome bonus, the Venture X offers 75,000 miles when you spend $4,000 within your first three months of owning the card.
-According to valuations from The Points Guy, a Capital One mile is worth up to 1.85 cents when transferred to travel partners, so the welcome bonus works out to up to $1,388 in value.
+A Capital One mile is worth around 1.7 cents on average when transferred to travel partners, according to the latest valuations from Bankrate, and so the welcome bonus may work out to around $1,275 in value.

 The Sapphire Reserve offers 60,000 points when you spend $4,000 within your first three months.
-Chase Ultimate Rewards points have a higher valuation at up to 2 cents each when transferred to travel partners (according to The Points Guy), but this bonus amounts to up to $900 value—or $388 less than the Venture X’s bonus.
+Chase Ultimate Rewards points have a valuation of around 2.0 cents each on average when transferred to travel partners, according to Bankrate, but this bonus amounts to around $1,200 in value — or $75 less than the Venture X’s bonus.

 Rewards rate winner: Chase Sapphire Reserve

-But, when you consider other travel expenses and dining, the cards start to diverge.
+But the cards diverge when you consider other travel expenses and dining.
 The Sapphire Reserve pays 3X points on general travel spending (after earning the $300 travel credit), 10X points on Chase Dining purchases made through Chase Ultimate Rewards and 3X points on all other restaurant purchases.
-And through March 2022, this card offers 10X points on Lyft purchases.
+And through March 2025, this card offers 10X points on Lyft purchases.
 Lastly, it pays 1X points on spending that doesn’t fall into any of the above categories.